Jeremy1whx/intern/README.md

-# prepare for internship and job hunting
+# I need to prepare for internship and job hunting